AmirrezaFarnamTaheri/StreamlineVPN/advanced_methods/README_advanced.md

 the `--sources` option, the default URLs are read from the project-wide `sources.json` file.
 Edit that JSON file to point the tools at your own lists.

+## ⚠️ Security & Privacy Warning

+- These scripts fetch configurations from public sources run by unknown parties.
+- **Do not use them for logins, banking or other sensitive tasks.**
+- You are using the results entirely at your own risk.

 ## Requirements
 1. Install Python 3.8 or newer.
 2. Install dependencies with: